SpongeData-cz/octo-compose/README.md

 # octo-compose
 > Tool designed to join docker-compose files into one, templating support included.
+Octo-compose may be used as an alternative to Helm in clean Docker or Docker Swarm environments.

 # Table of Contents
 * [Installation](#installation)